Commercial Property SDLT Calculator UK 2026

 Commercial property SDLT offers several legitimate planning opportunities:

-• Mixed-use strategy: Buying a property with genuine commercial use attracts lower SDLT rates.
-For example, a flat above a shop at £500,000 pays £14,500 in SDLT (non-residential rates) vs £37,500 at BTL residential rates.
+• Mixed-use strategy: a property in genuine commercial use attracts the lower non-residential rates.
+A flat above a trading shop at £500,000 pays £14,500 (non-residential) versus £40,000 at buy-to-let residential rates — but the commercial use must be real and evidenced.

-• Lease vs purchase: For some businesses, leasing may be more SDLT-efficient than purchasing outright, especially for shorter-term requirements.
-The NPV calculation can result in lower SDLT than a freehold purchase at the equivalent value.
+• Lease vs purchase: for shorter-term needs, leasing can be more SDLT-efficient than buying outright, as the NPV charge (1% above £150,000) is often far lower than freehold SDLT at the equivalent value.

 Disclaimer: Tax planning should always be done with professional advice.
-HMRC has the power to challenge arrangements it considers to be artificial or tax-avoidant.
-Always ensure your approach is fully compliant with current legislation.
+HMRC can challenge arrangements it considers artificial or abusive, and mixed-use status in particular is frequently litigated.
+Ensure any approach is fully compliant with current legislation.

 Frequently Asked Questions